mattcarlotta/nvi/README.md

 ## Installation

 For the best compatibility [build and install from source](https://github.com/mattcarlotta/nvi-bin#build-and-install-from-source).

 Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).
-The `linux-x86_64-musl` archive is a fully static build that runs on distros with a glibc older than the one on the build runners.

 For the PowerShell (Windows) build, you'll want to add the binary to a directory then add that directory to the PowerShell `Path`.
 For more information, take a look at the
 [building and installing](https://github.com/mattcarlotta/nvi-bin#building-and-installing) subsection for Windows on how to add a directory to your PowerShell `Path`.